 Legal Cannabis Career Training

-Not taking the role of the world’s “first historical hip-hop dispensary” lightly, Green Hop is about much more than music (though there is certainly plenty of that).
+Not taking the role of the world’s “first historical hip-hop dispensary” lightly, Green Muse is about much more than music (though there is certainly plenty of that).
 Golden-era classics from the likes of DJ Kool Herc and Wu Tang Clan play back-to-back with newer staples like Kendrick Lamar and J. Cole.

-Crews’ background as an educator is especially evident in Green Hop’s workforce development academy, developed in partnership with the Portland Opportunities Industrialization Center.
+Crews’ background as an educator is especially evident in Green Muse’s workforce development academy, developed in partnership with the Portland Opportunities Industrialization Center.
 The program’s goal is to help primarily Black youth (aged 21–24) break into the legal cannabis industry.

 It’s a worthy goal; currently, only 1–4% of cannabis dispensaries are owned by Black entrepreneurs — a statistic made more concerning, Kennedy says, by the fact that Black individuals account for about 40% of cannabis-related incarcerations.